-Research Problem 1.
-My main research, in the context of elegance, has focused on theorems in which equality was the only or the dominant relation and on theorems featuring the use of condensed detachment.
-The research problem to solve (and one that is related to the material in this article) asks for techniques for finding elegant proofs when the equality relation is heavily mixed with relations not concerned with equality, as occurs, for example, in the study of set theory.
-Just as reported here, this area of research most likely will meet with cul de sacs and occasionally require reliance on a proof far from the best in hand.
+My main research, in the context of elegance, has focused on problems in which equality was the only or the dominant relation and on problems featuring the use of condensed detachment.
+Quite different from such problems are problems focusing on non-Horn sets.
+Related to non-Horn problems is the problem of finding elegant proofs when the equality relation is heavily mixed with relations not concerned with equality, as occurs, for example, in the study of set theory.
+Just as reported here, either area of research most likely will meet with cul de sacs and occasionally require reliance on a proof far from the best in hand.
 Such is the nature of searching for elegant proofs.